Münsterland murders: Marlies Hemmers

 An 18-year-old schoolgirl from Nordhorn, Hemmers, like the previous victims, was described as petite, short and with dark hair.
-On August 6, 1973, she wanted to hitchhike from Nordhorn to the Kunsthalle in Düsseldorf, accompanied by her friend Peter, who was planning a trip to Vienna, Austria.
+On 6 August 1973, she wanted to hitchhike from Nordhorn to the Kunsthalle in Düsseldorf, accompanied by her friend Peter, who was planning a trip to Vienna, Austria.
 They started very early in the morning and arrived at the Franzosenschlucht near Bad Bentheim at 7 AM, but after realizing that they had less of a chance of being picked up due to excessive luggage, the pair decided to hitchhike separately.
 Her friend was taken first, but only as far as the exit from Ochtrup on the B54.
 When he started hitchhiking again, at about 7:45 AM, he saw a foreign car with a black license plate drive past him.
-Inside, he saw Hemmers, who did not respond to his calls or waving.
+Inside, he saw Hemmers, who did not respond to his calls or wave.
 Peter later told police that the driver, whom he described as "older" and whose car's back seat was crammed with various items, accelerated after he saw him.
 After arriving at the Kunsthalle in Düsseldorf, Peter waited for six hours, and after Hemmers failed to arrive, he filed a missing persons report.

-Hemmers was found almost six months later, on December 22, in a small wood called Merfelder Bruch, opposite a horse breeding ground.
+Hemmers was found almost six months later, on 22 December, in a small wood called Merfelder Bruch, opposite a horse breeding ground.
 By that time, her body had completely skeletonized, so it was impossible to determine whether she was sexually assaulted or what the cause of death was but the date of death was assumed to have been the day of the abduction.
-Unlike the other victims, the perpetrator had apparently taken some effort to conceal the corpse, because he must have carried both the body and the heavy luggage into the area, which was inaccessible by car from the main road.
+Unlike the other victims, the perpetrator had apparently made some effort to conceal the corpse because he must have carried both the body and the heavy luggage into the area, which was inaccessible by car from the main road.
 Hemmers' luggage was found not far from her body, but her handbag and hostel ID were missing and have never been found.